It was supposed to be the start of an amazing new life for us – me and my husband Alex, and our three young children, Monty, Lola and Mitzi.

 I decided to move us back to the UK, as I felt it would be easier to get the ongoing help we would need.
-We had no insurance to pay for repatriation, so my sister set up a fundraising page to help cover the cost of bringing Alex back.
+We had no critical illness or family insurance to pay for repatriation, so my sister set up a fundraising page to help cover the cost of bringing Alex back.

 Initially, we moved to Oxfordshire, but it didn’t feel right being so far from the ocean Alex loved so much.
 So we moved again, this time to North Devon.
 I relished the open space, and being back near the sea soothed me.
 Alex was admitted to a residential care unit an hour’s drive away.
 I’d visit him every day, and on the weekends we’d bring him home in a car that had been specially adapted for his wheelchair.

 We’d go to the beach, and just spend time together as a family.
 It was so important to me to bring him home as often as I could – the children loved it, and Alex came to life when he was with us.